rinigus/osmscout-server/README.md

 has a server and map client programs installed and running.
 At present, the server can be used to provide:
 * map tiles for other applications;
+* search for locations and free text search;
-* search for locations.
+* search for POIs next to a reference area.

 To use the server, you have to start it and configure the client to access it.
 An example configurations for Poor Maps and modRana are provided under "thirdparty" folder.
+At present, Poor Maps plugins cover functionality of the server fully. modRana can use the server to show the map with the other functionality expected in near future.

 The server is written using Qt.
 The server can be used as a console or Sailfish application.
 For console version, use osmscout-server_console.pro as a project.
 For Sailfish, use osmscout-server_silica.pro.
+For drawing, its possible to use Qt or Cairo backends, determined during compilation.
+While default configuration uses Qt for drawing, it maybe advantageous to use Cairo in server environment when compiled as a console application.

 ## Maps